richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 #### Validation succeeds

 After successful validation, Viva Insights starts processing your new data.
 Processing can take between a few hours and a day or so.
-During processing, you’ll see a “Processing” status on the **Import history** table.
+During processing, you'll see a “Processing” status on the **Import history** table.

 After processing completes, it's either succeeded or failed.
-Depending on the outcome, you’ll either find a “Success” or “Failed” status in the **Import history** table.
+Depending on the outcome, you'll either find a “Success” or “Failed” status in the **Import history** table.

 ##### Processing succeeds

 When you find the “Success” status in the **Import history** table, the upload process is complete.

 After you receive the “Success” status, you can: